-If dot11OperatingClassesRequired is true, then the Triplet field is composed of one or more Operating/Subband Sequences, as shown in Triplet field if dot11OperaratingClassRequired is true.
-Each Operating/Subband Sequence is composed of one Operating Triplet field followed by one Subband Triplet Sequence field, as shown in Format of .
-Each Subband Triplet Sequence field is composed of zero or more Subband Triplet(#6248) fields.
-If dot11OperatingClassesRequired is true, the number of triplets in the Triplet field is .
+If dot11OperatingClassesRequired is true, then the Triplet field is composed of M Operating/Subband Sequences, where M is one or more, as shown in Triplet field if dot11OperaratingClassRequired is true.
+Each Operating/Subband Sequence is composed of one Operating Triplet subfield followed by one Subband Triplet Sequence subfield, as shown in Format of .
+Each Subband Triplet Sequence subfield is composed of P(m) Subband Triplet(#6248) subfields, where m is the Operating/Subband Sequence subfield index and P(m) is zero or more.
+The number of triplets in the Triplet field is .